 ....Read more...

-To be trained as a Level 3 Early Years Educator
+To be trained to undertake the same responsibilities as an Early Years Educator

-To contribute to a high-quality caring environment for children This includes creating a warm, friendly and stimulating atmosphere in which the children can develop emotionally, socially and educationally through individual attention and group activities
+To contribute to a high-quality caring environment for the children, this includes creating a warm, friendly and stimulating atmosphere in which the children can develop emotionally, socially and educationally through individual attention and group activities.

 Responsible to: